Freedombase/meteor-flashnews/README.md

 ```

 ### `availableLanguages`
-Lists all the available languages for the current news.
+Lists all the available languages for the current news based on the keys in `content`.

 ## Contributors ✨